Aafia Siddiqui: Pakistan

+Her case has been called a "flashpoint of Pakistani-American tensions", and "one of the most mysterious in a secret war dense with mysteries".
 The case was covered very differently in Pakistan than in the United States.

 After Siddiqui's conviction, she sent a message through her lawyer, saying that she does not want "violent protests or violent reprisals in Pakistan over this verdict."
 Thousands of students, political and social activists protested in Pakistan.
 Some shouted anti-American slogans, while burning the American flag and effigies of President Barack Obama in the streets.
-Her sister has spoken frequently and passionately on her behalf at rallies.
+Her sister, Fowzia, has spoken frequently and passionately on her behalf at rallies.
 Echoing her family's comments and anti-US sentiment, many believe she was detained in Karachi in 2003, held at the US Bagram Airbase and tortured, and that the charges against her were fabricated.

 Her conviction was followed with expressions of support by many Pakistanis, who appeared increasingly anti-American, as well as by politicians and the news media, who characterised her as a symbol of victimisation by the United States.
 Graffiti "Free Dr. Aafia" appeared "even in remote areas" of the country.

 The Pakistani Embassy in Washington, D.C., expressed its dismay over the verdict, which followed "intense diplomatic and legal efforts on her behalf.
 [We] will consult the family of Dr. Aafia Siddiqui and the team of defence lawyers to determine the future course of action."
 Prime Minister Gilani described Siddiqui as a "daughter of the nation," and opposition leader Nawaz Sharif promised to push for her release.
 Shireen Mazari, editor of the Pakistani newspaper The Nation, wrote that the verdict "did not really surprise anyone familiar with the vindictive mindset of the U.S. public post-9/11".

 A few Pakistanis questioned the outpouring of support.
 Her ex-husband said Siddiqui was "reaping the fruit of her own decision.
 Her family has been portraying Aafia as a victim.
 We would like the truth to come out."
 Shakil Chaudhry lamented the "mass hysteria" of supporters.
-But when one columnist (Mubashir Lucman) raised questions about Asfia's sister Fowzia's account, graffiti "appeared all over Karachi insulting" him.
+But when one columnist (Mubashir Lucman) raised questions about Aafia's sister Fowzia's account, graffiti "appeared all over Karachi insulting" him.

 U.S. observers noted the Pakistani reaction.
 Jessica Eve Stern, a terrorism specialist and lecturer at Harvard Law School, observed: "Whatever the truth is, this case is of great political importance because of how people [in Pakistan] view her."
 Foreign Policy reported that unsubstantiated rumours, widely repeated in the Pakistani press, that she had been sexually abused by her captors had "become part of the legend that surrounds her, so much so that they are repeated as established facts by her supporters, who have helped build her iconic status" as a folk hero.